ObjectPascal-Community/1brc-ObjectPascal/entries/ghatem-fpc/README.md

 Since these records will be regularly accessed, the smaller each one is, the more can fit into cache.

-Additionally, the records are stored in an array to benefit from contiguous memory allocation: when reading a byte of data from memory, a block of 64 bytes containing nearby station-records is loaded into cache.
+Additionally, the records are stored in an array to benefit from contiguous memory allocation: when reading a byte of data from memory, a block of 64 bytes (the 64 byte cache line) containing nearby station-records is loaded into cache.
 Had the storage not been contiguous, random unnecessary bytes of data would be polluting the cache.

 Being able to maximize the *useful* data that can fit in cache, closest to the CPU layer, increases the likelihood of cache-hits, as otherwise the data needs to be fetched from memory, orders of magnitude slower than the L1 / L2 caches.

 An alternative test benchmark by @paweld ran the program on a few variations of the dataset.
-In some of these variations, the `count` field could be reduced to a `UInt16`.
+Among these variations, 400 weather stations were used instead of the full ~42,000.
+In such a case, the `count` field could be reduced to a `UInt16`.

 Two types of implementations are provided: `smallrec` using a `UInt16`, and `largerec` using a `UInt32`.
 Surprisingly, the implementation with the smaller record size performed worse than its larger record counterpart.

-## a custom dictionary data-structure
+## A Custom Dictionary Data-Structure

 When parsing a line that consists of a weather station and a measurement, the new reading must be added to the station's record.
 Locating a station's record-data was initially achieved using a `TDictionary<AnsiString, PStationData>`.